RoBorregos/Home-Docs/docs/Areas/index.md

 - [HRI](/Areas/HRI): Describes the software modules that allow the robot to interact with humans.
 - [Electronics and Control](/Areas/Electronics%20and%20Control): Describes the hardware modules that allow the robot to control its movements and interact with the environment.
 - [Computer Vision](/Areas/Computer%20Vision): Describes the software modules that allow the robot to perceive the environment through cameras and other sensors.
+- [Mechanics](/Areas/Mechanics): Describes the hardware modules that allow the robot to integrate their physical parts and interact with the environment.